nhsd-a2si/docs-uec-appts/_pages/implementation/demonstrator/sims_install.md

 </div>
 </details>

-# Using TKW
+# Using TKW Simulators
-The TKW Provider and Consumer simulators will interact with each.
+The TKW Provider and Consumer Simulators will interact with each.
 It is advisable to set them up like that initially to ensure they’re working before proceeding to use them to test any other implementation.
 This section will explain how they’re intended to be used and their functionality.

 ## Consumer